-This topic is an introduction to the Vormetric encryption appliance known as the Data Security Manager (DSM).
+This article is an introduction to the Vormetric encryption appliance known as the Data Security Manager (DSM).

-This topic also explains the default accounts that are used to log into the DSM.
+This article also explains the default accounts that are used to log into the DSM.

 Before you begin, you must be able to: